manoel-lopes/clean-forum-node-api/README.md

 - **Repository**: Mediates between the domain and data mapping layers using a collection-like interface for accessing domain objects.
 - **Factory**: Provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
 - **Adapter**: Allows objects with incompatible interfaces to collaborate.
-- **Strategy**: Lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
+- **Strategy**: Defines a family of algorithms, puts each of them into a separate class, and makes their objects interchangeable.
+- **Proxy**: Provides a substitute or placeholder for another object.
+- **Abstract Factory**: Creates families of related objects without specifying their concrete classes.

 ## 🧪 Test Patterns